 Finding the answer to that question is a bit more nuanced because every industry type, every premise and every individual business will have its own unique needs.

 There are certain factors that every commercial coffee machine must have to fulfil its role.
 These include durability, ease of cleaning and serviceability.
 Your chosen coffee machine will also have to cope with the maximum demand that you will experience.
 In most commercial coffee environments, you will need an espresso machine with multiple group heads, so that you can have two, three or more baristas pulling shots simultaneously.
+Theres a really good article from the folks over at Feen Coffee to help you choose a good espresso machine.

 Other factors that you will need to base your decision on will include: